 You should also bear in mind that Search Engines also try to create their own description of the content on the page based on how they are able to read the page, so they may not always choose to use the description you provide and may actually take a snippet of text elsewhere on your page.

-Despite this the description tag is useful to have as it will a assist a myriad of different services to quickly gain understanding of your page and use it.
+Despite this, the description tag is used to have as it will a assist a myriad of different services to quickly gain an understanding of your page and use it.
 For instance, some social media sites, business directories etc.

 Steps to optimize your webpage meta data

 <title> tag should used to provide a concise description of a page’s content.